 Web3 also goes beyond enabling user-generated content (UGC) to support completely player-driven economies.
-Players in Web3 games can not only sell their creations to other users—they can earn royalties on all future sales, rent their creations, sponsor other players in eSports tournaments, and sell services.
+Players and creators in Web3 games are not limited to simply selling their creations to other users—they can also earn royalties on all future sales, rent their creations, sponsor other players in eSports tournaments, and sell in-game services.

 This adds an additional layer to the in-game economy on top of secondary markets.
 In this model, the developers of a game become the facilitators of a complex economy, as well as participants in it.
 They might offer their own content or services alongside those of other creators and players while taking commissions on all value exchanged in the game.

 Creating true player-driven economies would also create new avenues for driving player acquisition.
 As participants in an economy who benefit from its growth, creators and players offering services are incentivized to help that game and its economy grow in any way they can.

 With well-balanced Web3 game economies that drive engagement through quality gameplay, these participant communities will remain a critical driver of player acquisition and retention.

 “When we talk about 3 billion gamers, ninety-plus percent of those are on mobile,” said Kevin Chou, Managing Partner at Superlayer.
 “Having Web3 games not just be on a browser or on a client download but really reaching the market where it is, on mobile, is really important.”

 While Web3 technology presents many opportunities for mobile game developers, there are three key hurdles that need to be overcome: